Close

 5. Schedule Announcements

 Your friends, family and dear ones will be waiting in anticipation for the big day to arrive.
-Be sure to design flyers or emails ahead and send them out after the scheduled arrival date.
+Be sure to design flyers or emails ahead of time and send them out after the scheduled arrival date.
 A gentle reminder will help your special ones witness the big moment at the right time, and you wouldn’t want them to miss out on your little one’s entry into the new world.
 Make sure to add a cute photo of your baby before sending your emails out or better yet, make a mailing list and use an email scheduler for sending them out automatically when the moment’s perfect.

 6. Do Your Baby’s Laundry